apache/mxnet/docs/user-guide/overview.rst

 The type ``KVStore`` and related methods are used for data sharing across different devices or machines.
-It provides a simple and efficient integer - ``NDArray`` key-value storage system that each device can pull or push.
+It provides a simple and efficient integer - :class:`NDArray` key-value storage system that each device can pull or push.

 The following example shows how to create a local ``KVStore``, initialize a value and then pull it back.